Death by sawing: The Twelve Tables

+Caligula

 This method of execution was uncommon throughout the time of the Roman Empire, though common during Caligula's reign, when the condemned, including members of his own family, were sawn across the torso rather than lengthwise down the body.
 It is said that Caligula would watch such executions while he ate, stating that witnessing the suffering acted as an appetiser.